deeplearning4j/deeplearning4j/examples-tour.md

 ## DeepLearning4J Examples

-To build a neural net, you will use either `MultiLayerNetwork`, or `ComputationGraph`.
-Both options include a convenient Builder interface.
+To build a neural net, you will use either `MultiLayerNetwork` or `ComputationGraph`.
+Both options work using a Builder interface.
 A few highlights from the examples are described below.

 ### MNIST dataset of handwritten digits